wanix/kubernetes-training/README.md

 You can use the following commands in order to use your own terminal/shell to work with this cluster

-Note: you must have followed `kubeadm` instructions about moving the Kubernetes configuratin file to the user home.
+Note: you must have followed `kubeadm` instructions about moving the Kubernetes configuration file to the user home.

 ```
 vagrant ssh-config > /tmp/vagrant.ssh